Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 However, this isn’t recommended for those looking for high-performance red dot sights, especially if you want a single shot group when shooting.

-If you are more serious about shooting, there are other red dots on the market which are better.
-We also have a list of Vortex’s best scope optics to choose from!
+If you are more serious about shooting, there are better red dots on the market which are better.

 About the author